 This sounds like the best idea!
 Going to try this!

 I took a large fitted sheet put it over and then cut slits to get into the cup holders and the middle console area but the material moves whenever we sit so the slits that I cut look really bad and don't stay in place.

 My cat has lovingly redecorated much of my sofa and now I want to cover it up.
 The issue I am having is locating a slip cover for a 3-piece sectional sofa with a recliner on each end.
-Do any of you have any ideas?

 I can't find a sofa cover for a dual reclining sofa without a center console.
 The hardest part is the footrests, the bottom needs to be split for practical use.